 The border opens at eight in the morning, and the nearest city is Termiz.
 Due to the time consuming procedures at the Uzbek border, we advise you to go early, so it’s best to stay at least one night in Termiz.

 Planning out your Afghanistan trip?
 Don’t miss our travel guide to Afghanistan.

 There is a night train from Tashkent to Termiz every other day.
 At the time of writing, the train went on Tuesdays, Thursdays, and Saturdays, though check to make sure that’s still the case.
 The ride is about 14 hours, and the train leaves Tashkent around 19:20, arriving in Termiz at 9:50-ish the next day.

-Otherwise it’s best to head to Samarkand and take a shared taxi from there.
+Otherwise, it’s best to head to Samarkand and take a shared taxi from there.
 Shared taxis to Termiz leave from “Grebnoy Kanal”.
 A taxi from Samarkand train station to Grebnoy Kanal should cost around 10,000 som.
-The shared taxi to Termiz will cost around 60,000 – 75,000 som per person, depending on the driver and your negotation skills.
+The shared taxi to Termiz will cost around 60,000 – 75,000 som per person, depending on the driver and your negotiation skills.